-5. information with respect to which a protective order has been issued pursuant to these rules;
+7. information with respect to which a protective order has been issued pursuant to these rules;

-6. records of telephonic requests for information received by the state bar Attorney Consumer Assistance Program;
+8. records of requests for information received by the state bar’s intake department;

-7. deliberations and work product of the client protection fund staff and board of trustees;
+9. deliberations and work product of the client protection fund staff and board of trustees;

-8. trust account records, trust account summary of findings, or trust account reconstructions;
+10. trust account records and trust account reconstructions;

-9. an individual's social security number (if a social security number must be used, only the last four digits of that number shall be used); or
+11. an individual's social security number (if a social security number must be used, only the last four digits of that number shall be used);

-10. financial account numbers (if financial records must be used, only the last four digits of that number shall be used).
+12. financial account numbers (if financial records must be used, only the last four digits of that number shall be used);

+13. medical records;

+14. recordings and written transcripts of audio and video witness interviews or statements, unless offered or admitted as exhibits in formal proceedings; and

+15. tax returns and official tax records.

 (c) Authorized Disclosures.
-Before the record and proceedings are made public, they shall not be disclosed by the state bar or disciplinary clerk or committee, except that
+The state bar file, the record, or proceedings shall not be disclosed by the state bar or disciplinary clerk or committee, except that:

+1. before the state bar file, the record, or proceedings are made public

-1. the name of the member under investigation and the matter under investigation may be disclosed to such member and the persons whose services or testimony are necessary in connection with the proceeding;
+A. the name of the member under investigation and the matter under investigation may be disclosed to such member and the persons whose services or testimony are necessary in connection with the proceeding;

-2. the state bar may confirm, upon inquiry concerning the lawyer and the particular conduct, that a charge has been received and is under investigation or in the prescreening process;
+B. the state bar may confirm, upon inquiry concerning the lawyer and the particular conduct, that a charge has been received and is under investigation or in the prescreening process;

-3. for matters in which the disposition is confidential under these rules, the state bar, disciplinary clerk, or committee may confirm, upon inquiry concerning the lawyer and the particular conduct, that a charge has been received and that the matter is closed but has not public disposition;
+2. for matters in which the disposition is confidential under these rules, the state bar, disciplinary clerk, or committee may confirm, upon inquiry concerning the lawyer and the particular conduct, that a charge has been received and that the matter is closed but has no public disposition;

-4. the state bar, disciplinary clerk, or committee, pursuant to a valid subpoena, may provide documents not otherwise confidential under subparagraph (b);
+3. the state bar, disciplinary clerk, or committee, pursuant to a valid subpoena, may provide documents not otherwise confidential under subparagraph (b), except for charges under investigation or in the prescreening process;

-5. the state bar, disciplinary clerk, or committee may disclose the records and proceedings to
+4. the state bar, disciplinary clerk, or committee may disclose documents or records related to discipline or reinstatement matters, including documents deemed confidential under subparagraph (b), unless sealed by protective order, to

 A. other lawyer disciplinary entities or agencies;

-B. client security or protection funds;
+B. client security or protection fund programs;

 C. agencies or individuals authorized to investigate the qualifications of persons for admission to practice law;